vincentserpoul/techblog-hugo/content/post/binding-ethereum-golang.md

 abigen --sol contracts/Trigger.sol --pkg main --out trigger.go
 ```

-If everything is fine, you should now have a file named Trigger.go
+If everything is fine, you should now have a file named trigger.go

 ## Using the generated file from main